MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 [TestInitialize](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestInitializeAttribute>) is called right before your test is started and [TestCleanup](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestCleanupAttribute>) is called right after your test is finished.

 The `TestInitialize` is similar to the class constructor but is usually more suitable for long or async initializations.
-Note that the `TestInitialize` is always called after the constructor and called for each test (including each data row of data-driven tests).
+The `TestInitialize` is always called after the constructor and called for each test (including each data row of data-driven tests).

 The `TestCleanup` is similar to the class `Dispose` (or `DisposeAsync`) but is usually more suitable for long or async cleanups.
-Note that the `TestCleanup` is always called just before the `DisposeAsync`/`Dispose` and called for each test (including each data row of data-driven tests).
+The `TestCleanup` is always called just before the `DisposeAsync`/`Dispose` and called for each test (including each data row of data-driven tests).

 The methods marked with these attributes should be defined as `void` or `Task`, in a `TestClass`, be parameterless, and appear one or multiple times.